 Downey: Everyone should have cybersecurity insurance.
 But you need to understand that it isn’t your only safety net.
 You need to get into the details of what the policy covers.
 What is the policy looking at?
 They can replace lost dollars, but they cannot replace the trust of your customers.
 We’re seeing more and more that the insurance providers are requiring a certain level of maintained security and checking and testing.
 Having the right security pieces in place will be required more and more often to obtain that insurance moving forward.

 There is a lot of opportunity in the MSP space, and cybersecurity is a crucial component of succeeding there.
 But given the complex, ever-changing nature of cybersecurity, simply applying a tool here or a policy there isn’t going to cut it.
-The constantly shifting threatscape is difficult to manage, and requires a lot of attention that some dealers might not be able to provide.
-Luckily, there are a bounty of tools, resources, and services out there to help dealers keep their customers’ data safe.
+The constantly shifting threatscape is difficult to manage and requires a lot of attention that some dealers might not be able to provide.
+Luckily, there is a bounty of tools, resources, and services out there to help dealers keep their customers’ data safe.

 Latest posts by Patricia Ames (see all)